conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 ![Salomon Vision](/images/2024/09/vision2.jpg)

 So yesterday morning I headed down to Courtmacsherry in West Cork for a little 3 mile amble on the Fuschia Way part of the Seven Heads.
 It's one of my favourite short runs.
 Gravel, forest, fields, incredible views, paths and then road back down.
-In the past 10+ years, the worst thing that ever happened to me was sliding on the wet mud and landing on my ass.
+In the past 10+ years, the worst thing that ever happened to me there was sliding on the wet mud and landing on my ass.
 In the Ultra Glides.

 I walked the first bit to confirm my knee was still ok and once the forest appeared, I started jogging slowly.
 The main thought in my head was how good I felt, how my head was in a great place for KWU and how lucky I am to get to go running in amazing places.